ecl-logo Documentation

 IncompatibleMaterials

-A list of materials that would be damaged if wetted by this model.
+A list of materials that would be damaged if wetted by samples of this entity.

 Index Matches to: Label